Haneki56/DawnPiece/home.md

 ### Important Links

-1. [Discord](https://discord.gg/c4sHKmZAre): Join for server updates and to engage with the community when not in game.
+1. [Discord](https://discord.gg/c4sHKmZAre): Join for server updates and to engage with the community when not playing the game.
 2. [Donation Store](https://adventures-at-sea.tebex.io/): Donate to help keep the server running and updated.
 3. [Planet Minecraft](https://www.planetminecraft.com/server/one-piece-adventures-at-sea-6697662/): Diamond, favorite and vote every 24 hours for our Minecraft server.
 If you vote, you will get a vote crate key in game.
 4. [Technic](https://www.technicpack.net/modpack/craft-piece-online-one-piece.1915511): Like and Follow the modpack!

-### Island Guide

-The island guide is a collection of pages describing the contents of each island that you can access in the story.
-Each channel will have information about quests, bosses, merchants, essential NPCs and possibly other information if it's important to know.
-We will not share overly specific information such as boss drop percentages.
-All questlines can be repeated weekly unless otherwise noted.

 ### Custom Gear Guide